rmccrear/what-is-word2vec/GHPAGES_README.md

 https://<your-username>.github.io/<repository-name>/
 ```

+**Note**: The app is served from the root of the gh-pages branch.
+The build files from `web-app/dist/` are copied to the root for deployment.

 **Note**: It may take a few minutes for the site to be available after pushing.

 ## Updating the Deployment